springboardmentor369-cell/Batch-13-Optimizing-IT-Support-Team-Performance-Using-Analytics/Student Submissions/Vyshnavi Ugge/Readme.md

-**📊 Optimizing IT Support System**
+# 📊 Optimizing IT Support System
-***Customer Support Ticket Analysis Dashboard**
+### Customer Support Ticket Analysis Dashboard

 ---

-**📌 Project Overview**
+## 📌 Project Overview

 Customer support is a critical function for ensuring customer satisfaction and product reliability.
 Organizations handle large volumes of support tickets related to technical issues, billing inquiries, product defects, and refund requests.

 This project focuses on analyzing customer support ticket data to uncover patterns, evaluate performance, and improve service efficiency.
-An interactive Power BI dashboard is developed to visualize key metrics and enable data-driven decision-making.
+An interactive **Power BI dashboard** is developed to visualize key metrics and enable data-driven decision-making.

-**🎯 Problem Statement**
 ---

+## 🎯 Problem Statement

 Customer support teams often struggle with:

-Managing high volumes of tickets
+- Managing high volumes of tickets
-Identifying recurring issues
+- Identifying recurring issues
-Monitoring response and resolution times
+- Monitoring response and resolution times
-Evaluating customer satisfaction
+- Evaluating customer satisfaction

 This project aims to analyze support ticket data and build a dashboard that provides insights into:

-Ticket distribution
+- Ticket distribution
-Response performance
+- Response performance
-Service efficiency
+- Service efficiency

 ---
-**📂 Dataset Description**

-The dataset contains 8470 customer support ticket records with the following key attributes:
 ## 📂 Dataset Description

+The dataset contains **8470 customer support ticket records** with the following key attributes:

 | Column | Description |
 |--------|------------|